DasProjektZ/projektetdata/_posts/2016-08-15-welcome-to-data-science.md

 ---
 layout: post
-title: "welcome to dat a science"
+title: "welcome to data science"
 date: 2016-08-15 14:05:07
 image: '/assets/img/'
-description:
+description: ''
 main-class: 'misc'
 color:
 tags:
+- data science
+- data mining
+- predictive analysis
+- information visualization
-categories:
+categories: 'data science'
 twitter_text:
 introduction:
 ---

-## background
+## backgroundo

+Data science is an interdisciplinary field about processes and systems to extract knowledge or insights from data in various forms, either structured or unstructured,[1][2] which is a continuation of some of the data analysis fields such as statistics, data mining, and predictive analytics,[3] similar to Knowledge Discovery in Databases (KDD).